 Through a focus on reason, audience and purpose of writing, children develop the enjoyment of writing and the understanding of how important it is to thinking and learning.
-Initially they will focus on being to form a sentence orally and this helps children to write their structured sentences.
+Initially they will focus on being able to form a sentence orally and this helps children to write their structured sentences.
 Later the children learn to plan, draft, and edit their writing and use their writing skills across a range of other curriculum areas.

 We teach the children to develop neat, legible handwriting through a carefully structured handwriting scheme.